 Since 1998, Brandon has been teaching undergraduates and running a modest research program at USF.

-His writing for general audiences has appeared in New Scientist, SEED, the Huffington Post, and other outlets.
+His writing for general audiences has appeared in such outlets as New Scientist, Scientific American, Slate and Smithsonian.
 His biophysics work on the electric sense of sharks, as covered by NPR and the BBC, has appeared in Nature, The Physical Review, and other research journals.
 He lives in San Francisco with his wife Dana Smith, a research specialist at UCSF.

 Brandon is represented by the Jennifer Lyons Literary Agency.